gustropea/GTBackup/readme.md

 ## Features

-- Profiles allows for multiple configurations.
+- Profiles allow for multiple configurations.
 ...
 This enables every user of the machine to have their own unique profile.
 Any user can perform a backup from their account or from an administrator account.

 - Network support allows for remote backups.